ZhongRuoyu/LinkShortener/README.md

 For browser access, authorization is session-based; each successful login is assigned a session ID, which expires in 30 minutes or on password change.

 For API calls, authorization is password-based.
-Credentials need to be sent as the message body in the HTML form format (`application/x-www-form-urlencoded`).
+Credentials need to be sent as the message body.
+For more details, see section [API Usage](#api-usage) below.

 LinkShortener works only under HTTPS to ensure security.
 It automatically redirects non-HTTPS requests (typically HTTP) to HTTPS.